Madonna del Monte, 18th century

 2011

-No vegetation and at most one metre land land in front of the entrance.
+No vegetation and at most one metre land in front of the entrance.

 2012

-This is the best photo I could find from 2012, and its not very clear.
+This is the best photo I could find from 2012, and it’s not clear.

 2013